 The Way Things Were

 Today, such information is easy to acquire through data aggregation platforms like Reonomy.
 With an array of filters to search by, users have the opportunity to be very specific in what they are looking for.
-And with swaths of commercial real estate data so readily available, that hyperlocal, block-by-block strategy has fallen by the wayside, as brokers today leverage information to buy, sell, and manage varied properties on a national scale.
+And with swaths of commercial real estate data and property history so readily available, that hyperlocal, block-by-block strategy has fallen by the wayside, as brokers today leverage information to buy, sell, and manage varied properties on a national scale.